Startup MVP development

 Types of MVPs for Startups

-There are different types of MVP development processes depending on the scope of the product.
+There are different types of MVPs.
 Here are a few categories of high and low-fidelity MVPs:

 Low-Fidelity MVPs